 The use of B. thuringiensis products in the field can result in considerable aerosol and dermal exposure in humans.
-With the exception of case reports on ocular irritation (Samples and Buettner, 1983) and inflammation after a needle stick injury (Warren et al., 1984), no adverse health effects have been documented after occupational exposure to B. thuringiensis products.
-B. thuringiensis present in drinking water or food has not been reported to cause adverse effects on human health (NPTN, 2000; OECD, 2007; WHO, 1999).
+With the exception of case reports on ocular and dermal irritation, no adverse health effects have been documented after occupational exposure to B. thuringiensis products.
+Studies with human volunteers who ingested and inhaled large quantities of a Btk formulation (B. thuringiensis subspecies kurstaki) did not reveal any adverse effects.
+Similarly, B. thuringiensis present in drinking water or food has not been reported to cause adverse effects on human health (NPTN, 2000; OECD, 2007; WHO, 1999).